Last updated on November 23, 2025

 - Mead and honey products: Mead is a big part of Polish tradition.
 I personally hate it, but it’s one of those things you have to try when you’re here.
 Where to find it: Bogusławskiego and Tkacka Streets.

 - Gdańskie Brukowce: A special type of gingerbread with a hard, glossy glaze on the outside and a soft, chewy centre.
-Their name comes from their resemblance to cobblestones (brukowce in Polish).
-Where to find them: the Visit Gdańsk stall.
+Their name comes from their resemblance to cobblestones.
+Where to find them: the Visit Gdańsk stall or the Cynamonka Bakery stall.

 Where to find it: The Foregate complex or Wiśniewski stand on the Coal Market square.